DevExpress/devextreme-documentation/concepts/90 Integration Guides/30 Create a DevExtreme application with Vite.js.md

     <!--TypeScript-->
         import 'devextreme/dist/css/dx.fluent.blue.light.css';

-    This statement applies one of the built-in `fluent` themes to your application.
+    This statement applies the `fluent` theme to your application.
 You can select a different DevExtreme theme if you wish.

 2. To apply this theme throughout your application, edit the `index.html` file in the project's root directory.
 Add the `dx-viewport` class to the `body` tag: